Peninsula Campaign and Seven Days' Battles: The Significance and Overlap

 The following days saw an unrelenting series of attacks that cost Lee dedicated soldiers and resulted in tactical defeats.
 However, the battles gave Lee strategic victories as McClellan continuously retreated after every battle despite having superior forces.
 On June 27th, the Confederates led costly and uncoordinated charges throughout the day at Gaines’ Mill, causing McClellan to begin falling back on his supply line.
 On June 28th, the Confederates led a failed reconnaissance mission on Golding’s Farm.
 On June 29th, there was a failed attempt at striking the Union’s rear at Savage’s Station.
 On June 30th, the Battle of Glendale was a minor Confederate victory in which a Union division and commander was captured.
 However, the Confederate’s advances were stopped after the Union engaged in counterattacks.
 With McClellan on the run, constantly falling back toward the James River and his supply base at Harrison’s Landing, on July 1st Lee was focused on destroying McClellan’s army and securing Richmond.
 The Battle of Malvern Hill was a tactical defeat for the Confederates.
 Lee ordered an all-out frontal assault on the Union position.
 The Confederates suffered over 5,000 casualties just on Malvern Hill alone.
 While again victorious, McClellan nonetheless withdrew, ending the campaign.
 During the Seven Days’ Battles, the Confederacy sustained 20,614 casualties, while the Union casualties numbered15,849.
 Combined with the casualty figures from the Confederacy suffered 50,214 casualties during the two campaigns, while the Federals suffered 39,749 casualties.

 The Peninsula Campaign and Seven Days’ Battles signified a turning point for the war.
-Where once the Confederacy had been on a morale decline in the Eastern Theater, Robert E. Lee’s appointment and overall strategic victory during the campaign secured Richmond for the short term and gave the Confederates the strategic initiative in the east.
+Where once the Confederacy had been on a moral decline in the Eastern Theater, Robert E. Lee’s appointment and overall strategic victory during the campaign secured Richmond for the short term and gave the Confederates the strategic initiative in the east.
 Lee earned a new reputation for audacity, and he would use this to his advantage in future engagements.
 The Union’s morale dampened significantly after the battles.
 The Union had Richmond within its grasp, and they lost it due to McClellan’s hesitation.
-The end of the four-month long campaign also overshadowed Union victories in the western theater, and Lincoln began to recognize this oversight.
+The end of the four-month-long campaign also overshadowed Union victories in the western theater, and Lincoln began to recognize this oversight.
 Over the next few months, Lee carried the war away from Richmond’s back door, and to nearly the outskirts of Washington, DC.